use prerequisites to save time

 You can see that before you even get to the volume controls, you must go through the same steps that are found in the battery guide.
 The battery and front panel assembly guides are both prerequisites for the iPhone 5 Volume Controls guide.

+Take some awesome photos.
 Use the guide below to start taking great-looking pictures to document each step in your procedure.